The lost chapter: a Wasp in a Wig

 “My Dear Dodgson:

 I think that when the jump occurs in the Railway scene you might very well make Alice lay hold of the Goat’s beard as being the object nearest to her hand – instead of the old lady’s hair.
 The jerk would naturally throw them together.

 thatI can’t see my way to a picture.
 If you want to shorten the book, I can’t help thinking – with all submission – that this is your opportunity.

 In an agony of haste,

-Tenniel also commented: “A wasp in a wig is altogether beyond the appliances of art”.
-Therefore, the most prevailing view about the omission of the chapter is that Tenniel didn’t want to draw a picture of a wasp in a wig.
+Tenniel also commented in another letter: “A wasp in a wig is altogether beyond the appliances of art”.
+Therefore, the most prevailing view about Carroll’s omission of the chapter is that Tenniel didn’t want to draw a picture of a wasp in a wig.

 It could also be the case that he just didn’t have time to make another picture, because he had a Punch deadline coming up.
 Martin Gardner suggested that it was the Wasp’s criticism of Alice’s eyes that made the one-eyed Tenniel decide not to cooperate.